Exergetic Port-Hamiltonian Systems Modeling Language: Introduction

-The \emph{general equation for reversible-irreversible coupling} (GENERIC)~ provides a framework for combining reversible and irreversible dynamics in a way that respects fundamental thermodynamic principles, namely the first law, the second law and the reciprocal relations discovered by Onsager~ \cite{1997GrmelaOettinger}.
-The reversible part is defined by an entropy-conserving Hamiltonian dynamics, while the irreversible part is given by an energy-conserving gradient flow, see e.g.~\cite{2005Oettinger}.
-We note that the same holds for closely-related earlier developments in this direction, including metriplectic systems, see~ \cite{1984Kaufman,1984Grmela1,1984Grmela2,1984Morrison}.
-While a large class of well-known dynamical systems from physics can be identified as instances of the GENERIC, see e.g.~\cite{2018PavelkaKlikaGrmela}, the framework is especially helpful for the development of new thermodynamic models.
+Metriplectic systems as well as the \emph{general equation for reversible-irreversible coupling} (GENERIC) refer to a framework for combining reversible and irreversible dynamics in a thermodynamically consistent manner, see, e.g.~\cite{1984Morrison,1984Grmela1,1984Grmela2,1984Kaufman,1997GrmelaOettinger}.
+The reversible part is modeled as a Hamiltonian dynamics, which inherently conserves energy, while the irreversible part is modeled as a (generalized) gradient flow, which inherently drives the system toward maximum entropy.
+Two additional conditions ensure that the reversible dynamics conserves entropy, and the irreversible dynamics conserves energy.
+As a result, the combined dynamics respects both the first law and the second law (see, e.g.,~\cite{2005Oettinger,2018PavelkaKlikaGrmela}).
+While many well-known physical models can be identified as metriplectic systems or instances of the GENERIC, the framework is particularly useful as a guide for developing new thermodynamic models.

-The combination of Hamiltonian and gradient dynamics in both PHS and GENERIC systems led to the initial observation of a relationship between the two frameworks in~\cite{2018BadlyanMaschkeBeattieMehrmann}.
-GENERIC systems with local thermodynamic equilibrium can be seen as port-Hamiltonian systems, where the storage function corresponds to the system's exergy.
-This function yields the maximum amount of work that can be extracted by an ideal (i.e.~purely reversible) process which may arbitrarily interact with the system's storage components and a given reference environment~ \cite{2021LohmayerKotyczkaLeyendecker}.

-The dynamical systems defined by (isolated) EPHS models are basically GENERIC systems, since their built-in thermodynamic consistency and associated physical interpretation follow from the same ideas.
-Beyond the aspect of compositionality, there are two main differences: 1.~GENERIC systems are more general in the sense of including systems beyond local thermodynamics equilibrium (where the concept of temperature does not apply).
-2.~The reversible part of EPHS is defined using Dirac structures, rather than less general Poisson structures (which cannot express kinematic constraints).
-This is crucial e.g.~for modeling multibody systems and electrical circuits.